Back to jobs

 • 5+ years of product management experience.

-• Direct experience building software in an electricity context, such as a BESS platform, energy management system (EMS), or distributed energy resource management system (DERMS).
+• Direct experience building software in an electricity context, such as a BESS platform, distributed energy management system.

 • Experience working on technically complex platforms — real-time systems, data-intensive applications, IoT, or industrial software.